mehtaharsh16/daniel.feldroy.com/posts/2008-07-coming-up-on-my-week-off.md

 *This was originally posted on blogger [here](https://dannygreenfeld.blogspot.com/2008/07/coming-up-on-my-week-off.html)*.

 Training this week has been interesting.
-I know about 80% of the material<br /><br />What sucks of course is a last minute work problem that is about 50-75% my own fault which might force me to work over this weekend.<br /><br />Anyway, the fatigue issue is cured.
+I know about 80% of the material

+What sucks of course is a last minute work problem that is about 50-75% my own fault which might force me to work over this weekend.

+Anyway, the fatigue issue is cured.
 More body minerals like sodium, calcium, and potassium have been helping.
 So has this week where I've not been working out so much, about 25% of normal.
-My body feels rather recovered now.<br /><br />I cook for a gathering tomorrow night at a friend's house.
+My body feels rather recovered now.

+I cook for a gathering tomorrow night at a friend's house.
 I'm thinking fried rice with grilled chinese sausage.
+We'll see.

-We'll see.<br /><br />Monday I lead my first bike ride!
+Monday I lead my first bike ride!
 I'm going from my gym to the Smithsonian metro.
 Its going to be a small group, but future rides will be bigger since they'll be scheduled for the weekend.

 ---